NithinNarsepalli/Python_Training/README.md

 # Python_Training
-This is the python notes that tool by me during  training session
+This is the python notes that took by me during  training session